Coming Off Weight-Loss Medication: Your 12-Week Transition Timeline

 How to use the tool

-Read your timeline and use the “Focus” actions for each phase.
+3. Read the timeline and follow the focus points for each phase.

 Important safety notes (please read)